Money No Enough? 6 Bad Spending Habits To Break

 1. Don’t shop on a whim

 Do you often shop (unconsciously) depending on your mood and how you’re feeling at that time?
-Hello retail therapy.
-We all have triggers (difficult emotions, stress, a recent pay cheque) when it comes to shopping, which are usually circumstances or feelings that lead to making poor money decisions and spending impulsively and unnecessarily.
-Allowing triggers to control our actions can lead to making financial decisions that feel good in the moment but aren’t worthwhile in the long run.
+Hello, retail therapy.
+We all have triggers (difficult emotions, stress, a recent pay cheque) when it comes to shopping, which are usually circumstances or feelings that lead to poor money decisions and impulsive spending.
+Allowing triggers to control our actions can lead to financial decisions that feel good in the moment but aren’t worthwhile in the long run.

 2. The 50-30-20 budgeting rule

-Spending all your earnings without a budget and savings plan is the most common mistake most people make, spending down to the last dollar.
-Most of the time, they even end up buying things that they don’t need.
-Break this habit by making sure that you put away a substantial amount of money for savings after getting your pay cheque, which will come in handy for the future and unforeseen emergencies.
-As a basic rule of thumb, go for the 50-30-20 rule: Spend 50% of your earnings on needs and necessities, 30% on wants, and the final 20% is left over for savings.
+Spending all your earnings without a budget and savings plan is a common mistake.
+Most people spend down to the last pound and end up buying things they don’t need.
+Break this habit by ensuring you put away a substantial amount of money for savings after getting your pay cheque, which will come in handy for the future and unforeseen emergencies.
+As a basic rule of thumb, follow the 50-30-20 rule: spend 50% of your earnings on needs and necessities, 30% on wants, and the final 20% for savings.

 3. Buying something just because it’s on sale

 Who doesn’t love sales and good deals?
-But the problem comes when we get caught up in the trap of thinking we should buy something simply because it’s at a lower price that’s too good to pass up, not because we actually need it.
-Spending on “bargains” like this will eventually end up costing you a lot more for things that will most likely go unused, since you didn’t have any need for them in the first place.
+The problem arises when we think we should buy something simply because it’s at a lower price that’s too good to pass up, not because we actually need it.
+Spending on “bargains” like this will eventually cost you a lot more for things that will most likely go unused, since you didn’t need them in the first place.

 4. Purchasing to “keep up” socially

-We’re all guilty of trying to “keep up with the Joneses” at some point in our lives, maybe in the hope of being more accepted socially by our friends or to show off that you can also afford the same things as your “friends”.
+We’re all guilty of trying to “keep up with the Joneses” at some point, perhaps to be more accepted socially by our friends or to show off that we can also afford the same things.
 However, while some might want that kind of high-end lifestyle, it’s important to remember that everyone has different financial situations and means.
-If you’re spending just to compete with others rather than because you really need something, then it’s time to evaluate your priorities.
+If you’re spending just to compete with others rather than because you really need something, it’s time to evaluate your priorities.
 You will be much better off saving your money and spending it on something more useful in the future.

 5. Buying and re-buying poor-quality essentials

-Human nature is to save as much as possible wherever possible, so most people usually opt for a cheaper option where available.
+Human nature is to save as much as possible, so most people usually opt for a cheaper option where available.
 However, this isn’t necessarily a good idea when it comes to buying good-quality, daily essentials that you will literally need every day.
 When the price of such items is too good to be true, it usually is.
-Instead of constantly spending more money always replacing or repairing a poor-quality item, you will be far better off investing a little more for a better-quality version of it, that will last you for years, and work out cheaper in the long run.
+Instead of constantly spending more money replacing or repairing a poor-quality item, you will be better off investing a little more in a better-quality version that will last you for years and work out cheaper in the long run.

 6. Buying aspirational clothes

 Don’t buy clothes for the future.
 Spend on what fits you now!
-We’ve all done this - bought cute workout clothes hoping that they will motivate us into exercising more frequently.
+We’ve all done this—bought cute workout clothes hoping they will motivate us to exercise more frequently.
 But that rarely happens after the first few gym sessions.
-Likewise, spending money on an outfit that you can’t really fit into right now, but aspire to fit into soon enough (after all those fantasy workout sessions), is also another unhealthy spending habit that needs to go straight away.
+Likewise, spending money on an outfit that you can’t really fit into right now but aspire to fit into soon enough (after all those fantasy workout sessions) is another unhealthy spending habit that needs to go straight away.
 Be true to yourself and buy clothes that fit and suit you right now, rather than something that might look good down the road.